penagos/scientiapy2/README.md

 ## Scientiapy

+An spiritual successor to the Python-based [Scientiapy](https://github.com/penagos/scientiapy) (an open source Q&A website).
+Implemented as a Laravel application with Livewire for a responsive user experience.
 ## Installation

-You must have the following dependencies installed on your system:
+You must have the following installed on your system:
 * composer
+* PHP 8+
+* Web server of your choice capable of serving PHP
+* MySQL

 ```
 git clone https://www.github.com/penagos/scientiapy2